Vonage/vivid-3/libs/components/src/lib/popup/README.md

     import '@vonage/vivid/popup';
 </script>
 ```

-##### For right positioning, the popup and the anchor should be wrapped in a wrapper with position relative.
 ## Anchor

 Use the `anchor` attribute to reference the ID to element in the popup’s owner document.

+Since the popup is positioned absolutely to its anchor, it is best to wrap it with a div element and set its position `relative`.

 - Type: `string`
 - Default: `''`